thisalmadu/ReDI/README.md

   * Source of the data - https://www.kaggle.com/competitions/titanic/data
   * First basic model with logistic regression
-  * second nodel is based on XgBoost
+  * second model is based on XgBoost